 No powerful electric light sources (e.g. Coleman lanterns) may be used outside or in public areas.

 All fires and flame sources must be attended.
-If your campsite has an unattended fire you will receive a fine of $50 or more.
 This includes lanterns and candles.

 Campfires must be in a four (4) metre diameter cleared area, free from long grass, tents and overhanging trees.
 Only existing fire circles and braziers/above ground fire pits with appropriate protection for the ground may be used.
 NO pits/holes may be dug to accommodate fires.